 Shopping in Duck NC is a far cry from shopping in a mall or in a superstore, where homogeneity rules.
 Duck boutiques and specialty shops are unique and individually owned, and each reflects the personality of its owners.
-The nice thing is that the shops in Duck are clustered together within a half-mile stretch, so you can park the car and walk from place to place.
+The nice thing is that the shops are clustered together within a half-mile stretch, so you can park the car and walk from place to place.
 And the town recently constructed a beautiful, meandering soundfront boardwalk to help you move around safely while shopping in Duck NC.
 A head’s up: Rainy days are the most crowded shopping days in Duck, and on summer weekends Duck NC is quite congested with traffic.

 Note that while the official name of the main road that runs through Duck is N.C.
 Highway 12, locals call it Duck Road.